NKI-AI/STAPLER/README.md

 ## Usage

 ### Pre-training, fine-tuning and testing of STAPLER

-Inside the `tools` folder, you can find the following files to pre-train, fine-tune and/or test STAPLER (currently only supports the STAPLER (medium sized) model).
+Inside the `tools` directory you should change the following file:
 * `.env`: Environment file with paths to data, output paths and model checkpoints.
 You should adapt the `.env.example` to your local file-system and then change the file-name to `.env`.

-* `sbatch pretrain_STAPLER.sh`: Pre-train STAPLER on a SLURM cluster.
-Provide `--partition` to specify the partition to use.
+Here you can also find the following files to pre-train, fine-tune and/or test STAPLER on a SLURM cluster (currently only supports the STAPLER (medium sized) model).
+Also provide an argument to `--partition` to specify the partition to use.
+* `sbatch pretrain_STAPLER.sh`: Pre-train STAPLER.
-* `sbatch train_STAPLER.sh`: Fine-tune STAPLER using 5-fold cross-validation on a SLURM cluster.
-Provide `--partition` to specify the partition to use.
+* `sbatch train_STAPLER.sh`: Fine-tune STAPLER using 5-fold cross-validation.
 * `sbatch test_STAPLER.sh`: Test on a test set using a fine-tuned model checkpoint.
-Provide `--partition` to specify the partition to use.

 ### Custom parameters